 Self-Hosting

-This guide covers two ways to run the Hashdrop server locally — for development or testing purposes.
-The recommended approach is Docker.
+This guide covers how to run the Hashdrop server locally using Docker — for development or testing purposes.

 Prerequisites

-Before proceeding with either method, you will need the following AWS resources set up:
+Before proceeding, you will need the following AWS resources set up:

 - S3 bucket — for encrypted file storage